 Do you want to stop Google Analytics from tracking logged in users?
 By default, Google Analytics tracks each and every pageview on your site, including admin pageviews and visits by bots.

-So, when you’re writing, editing, and previewing your site, it records each of your visits as a real pageview and prepares reports including those logged in pageviews.
+So, when you’re writing, editing, and previewing your site, Analytics records each of your visits as a real pageview and prepares reports including those logged in pageviews.

-The downside of those reports is that they prevent you from seeing your real website metrics.
+The downside of those reports is that they prevent you from seeing your real website metrics, excluding your own traffic.

 - Easy Way – Automatically Exclude Logged-In Users with MonsterInsights

-- Manual Way – Add Filters in Google Analytics to Exclude Users Tracking
+- Manual Way – Add Filters in Google Analytics to Exclude Internal Traffic

 Why Exclude Logged in WordPress Users from Google Analytics?

-Google Analytics is the most popular web analytics tool and helps you to track how your site visitors are interacting with your site.
-But, your analytics data can be misleading if it’s not precise.
+Google Analytics is the most popular web analytics tool that helps you to track how your site visitors are interacting with your site.
+But, your analytics data can be misleading if it’s not totally accurate.

 One of the most common reasons why Google Analytics reports can be inaccurate is because it’s tracking logged-in users.

-So, how can you exclude logged-in users and admins from tracking?
-Let’s find out…
+Let’s take a look at how can you exclude logged-in users and admins from tracking.

 Automatically Exclude Logged-In Users from Tracking (Easy Way)

-There’re many ways to stop tracking WordPress admin visits in Google Analytics.
+There’re a few ways to stop tracking WordPress admin visits in Google Analytics.

-Fortunately, there’s a very simple solution!
-MonsterInsights makes it really easy to exclude WordPress admin traffic from Google Analytics.
+The easiest solution by far is to use a plugin.
+MonsterInsights makes it incredibly easy to exclude WordPress admin traffic from Google Analytics.

 Now under the Permissions box, you can add different roles under Exclude These User Roles From Tracking option.